 Repeat with the top portion, cutting the fabric at the 1/4″ seam allowance line below the snout line.

-DIY Face Mask Step 6.
-Place and sew on the teeth.
+Step 6: Place and sew on the teeth.

 This is the fun part!
 Get creative and lay out your teeth!
-You can overlap them, only add two or three, make them close together or far apart… whatever you’d like.
+You can overlap them, only add two or three, make them close together or far apart… whatever you’d like for your mask.

 I started mine a smidgy bit over 1/4″ from the center line (where the two pieces will be sewn together) so they do not touch in front.
 I then placed them 1/4″ from one another, somehow perfectly aligning them so they stopped 1/4″ from the top raw edge, to allow for the seam allowance.